MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/faq-channel-integration-framework.md

 No, the Dynamics 365 Channel Integration Framework solution should not be bundled with another solution.
 Partners can create solutions that add a check to their package looking for the Dynamics 365 Channel Integration Framework solution (also mentioning the minimum supported version), which causes the installation to fail in case the Dynamics 365 Channel Integration Framework solution is not present.

-Also, you can add Configuration Experience to the acquired flow that will allow the solution to detect the state of the target instance, and decide how to install.
-This will also let the solution perform any additional setup or license acquisition remotely before installation.
+Also, you can add Configuration Experience to the acquired flow that'll allow the solution to detect the state of the target instance, and decide how to install.
+This will also let the solution perform any additional setup or license acquisition remotely, before installation.

 ### What happens when you select a role from under Select roles for the Channel?